 Keeping your weight within the moderate range can be hard work, but it often has benefits.
 Reaching and maintaining a moderate weight can reduce the risk of several medical conditions including:

-Consider taking the advice below if you need to lose a few pounds to reach a moderate weight.
+Consider taking the advice below if you need to reduce your body weight to reach a moderate weight.
 These key steps can help you get there.

 Rethink your portions

 Trying to lose or maintain a moderate weight doesn’t necessarily mean eating less.
 Rethinking the composition of your plate may help aid weight loss without dramatically reducing portion sizes.
-Prioritizing lean proteins and vegetables can reduce the calorie content of a meal while keeping you feeling full.
+Prioritizing lean proteins and vegetables can reduce a meal’s calorie content while keeping you feeling full.

 For example: